Akuli/python-tutorial/handy-stuff-strings.md

 So the syntax is like `some_string[start:end]`.

-This picture shows you how the slicing works:
+This picture explains how the slicing works:

 ![Slicing with non-negative values](images/slicing1.png)